lindavos-dot/hello_world/superpy/README.md

 superpy>main.py today

 The command "advance_time" shows internal date plus the days you entered.
-It take one positional argument: an integer.
+It takes one positional argument: an integer.
 For example if you want to add two days to today:

 superpy>main.py advance_time 2

 The command "backward_time" shows internal date minus the days you entered.
-It take one positional argument: an integer.
+It takes one positional argument: an integer.
 For example, if you want to subtract two days from today:

 superpy>main.py backward_time 2

 ## Inventory management

+The command "new_product" Adds a new product to the assortment. "new_product" takes one positional argument.

+superpy>main.py new_product 'Banaan'

-The command "inventory" Shows the current stock of the supermarket using rich. "inventory" does not take positional arguments.
+The command "inventory" Shows the assortiment of the supermarket using rich. "inventory" does not take positional arguments.

 superpy>main.py inventory